JodhwaniMadhur/coupon-manager/README.md

 ## :eyes: Usage

-1. Add a coupon:
+1. Add a coupon<br />
-API Type: POST
+API Type: POST<br />
-route: /api/coupons
+route: /api/coupons<br />
-return value: 200 response code. considered coupon to be an alphanumeric string of length 10. this gives us 36^10 possibile codes, whereas if it was only number, the limit was the max int limit that an SQL column can take which is just 2,147,483,647.
+return value: 200 response code.<br />
+considered coupon to be an alphanumeric string of length 10. this gives us 36^10 possibile codes, whereas if it was only number, the limit was the max int limit that an SQL column can take which is just 2,147,483,647.<br />
 ```json
 //Sample 1 cart wise coupon
 {